-To purchase your Fashion Targetes Breast Cancer t-shirt please visit www.fashiontargetsbreastcancer.com.
+To purchase your Fashion Targets Breast Cancer t-shirt, phone case, and charm bracelet, please visit www.fashiontargetsbreastcancer.com.

 If you are interseted in applying for a grant from the Fashion Targets Breast Cancer Fund at the New York Community Trust please contact Sara Maniatty at S.Maniatty@CFDA.com or 212.768.5710.

 The success of Fashion Targets Breast Cancer as a brand led the CFDA Foundation to license the FTBC symbol and campaign model for use in other countries.
 FTBC campaigns have been produced in the following countries: Argentina, Australia, Brazil, Canada, Colombia, Cyprus, Greece, Iceland, Ireland, Japan Portugal, and the United Kingdom.
 International campaigns have received continued support from a variety of retailers, partners and sponsors, including: TopShop, Marks & Spencer, Brown Thomas, Target Australia, Holt Renfrew, Avon, Hering, Miele, Unibanco, Visa and DuPont Lycra.
 Sub-license agreements with companies such as Kimberly Clark have raised additional awareness and funds.
 In all of our FTBC partner countries, top designers have participated.
 With the proceeds from these worldwide FTBC campaigns, the CFDA Foundation helps to fund programs that provide access to reliable resources, breast health education, innovative information, and health care.